-- 8.10.
-The Authority is responsible for the recruitment, retention, development and motivation of its directly appointed staff including the Chief Constable, Chief Executive and the Chief Financial Officer.
+8.10 The Authority is responsible for the recruitment, retention, development and motivation of its directly appointed staff including the Chief Constable, Chief Executive and the Chief Financial Officer.
 The Authority and Chief Constable are jointly responsible for the recruitment, retention, development and motivation of the Deputy Chief Constable, Assistant Chief Constables, and their staff equivalents.
-The Authority delegates these responsibilities to the Chief Constable for all others under his/her direction and control. - 8.11.
-The Authority requires the Chief Executive and Chief Constable, in their respective areas of responsibility, to ensure that: - the rules for recruitment and management of staff create an inclusive culture in which diversity is fully valued; appointment and advancement is based on merit: there is no discrimination on grounds of gender, marital status, sexual orientation, race, colour, ethnic or national origin, religion, disability, community background or age;
+The Authority delegates these responsibilities to the Chief Constable for all others under her/his direction and control.

+8.11 The Authority requires the Chief Executive and Chief Constable, in their respective areas of responsibility, to ensure that: